near/nearcore/runtime/runtime-params-estimator/emu-cost/README.md

 We need to calibrate IO operations cost to instruction counts.
-Technically instruction count and IO costs are orthogonal, however, as we measure our gas in instructions, we have to compute abstract scaling coefficients binding number of bytes read/written in IO to instructions executed.
+Technically instruction count and IO costs are orthogonal, however, as we measure our gas in instructions, we have to compute abstract scaling coefficients binding the number of bytes read/written in IO to instructions executed.
 We do that by computing following operation:

     ./emu-cost/counter_plugin/qemu-x86_64  -d plugin -cpu Westmere-v1 -plugin file=./emu-cost/counter_plugin/libcounter.so \